spdx/spdx-3-model/serialization/json/EXAMPLES.md

 - [Sbom1 with two Files](examples/sbom1.json) - Sbom1 with File1 and File2

 ### SpdxDocument Elements
-Metadata about a Payload / SPDX Document
+Metadata about a Payload
 - [SpdxDocument1 with two Files](examples/spdx_document1.json) - File1 and File2 - this is a "bundle"
 - [SpdxDocument2 with two Persons](examples/spdx_document2.json) - Person1 and Person2 - also a "bundle"
 - [SpdxDocument3 with Sbom1 with two files and dependencies](examples/spdx_document3.json) - Sbom1, File1, File2, Org1, SpdxDocument3
 - [SpdxDocument4 with NamespaceMap](examples/spdx_document4.json)
 - [SpdxDocument5 with ExternalMap](examples/spdx_document5.json)
----
 - Bundle - same as any SpdxDocument
 - Bundle of two Persons - same as SpdxDocument2

-### Serialized SPDX Documents / Payloads
+### Serialized Payloads
 An uncompressed payload is just a set of element values.
-This is validated by a pure JSON Schema.
+This can be validated by a JSON Schema.

-The algorithm used to compress the element values for transmission must be explicitly documented and results in the payload structure:
+The algorithm used to compress the element values for transmission is explicitly documented and results in the payload structure:
 ```json
 {